qunfengj/resume/content/authors/admin/_index.md

 I’m Qunfeng Jiang 江群峰, an undergraduate at the Department of Physics, Fudan University, China.
 I’m a SURF student at Caltech in 2022 working on studying the inner accretion flows of a black hole binary with X-ray reflection spectroscopy.

-My research focuses on high-energy astrophysics, X-ray astronomy, and the behaviors of black holes.
-I'm also interested in multi-messenger astronomy with gravitation waves and the application of newest techniques like machine learning to astronomy data analysis.
+My research focuses on high-energy astrophysics, black holes, and the accretion disks of black holes.
+I'm also interested in multimessenger observations with gravitation waves and the application of newest techniques like machine learning to astronomy data analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Qunfeng.pdf" "newtab" >}}resumé{{< /staticref >}}.